Silicate mineral paint: Types

 Commonly three types of silicate paints are distinguished: Pure silicate paint consisting of two components, a color powder in dry or water-paste form and the liquid binder water glass.
 (DIN 18363 Painting and coating work Section 2.4.1).
-The processing of pure silicate paints require great experience and know-how.
-These are especially common for the historic area.
+The processing of pure silicate paints require great experience and know-how but is now of historic interest.

 Around the middle of the 20th century the first single-component silicate paint was developed.
-The addition of up to 5 mass percent of organic additives (e.g. acrylate dispersion, hydrophobisers, thickeners or similar) makes ready-to-use paint in containers possible.
+The addition of up to five mass percent of organic additives (e.g. acrylate dispersion, hydrophobisers, thickeners or similar) makes ready-to-use paint in containers possible.
 These are also called "dispersion silicate paints" (DIN 18363 Painting and coating work Section 2.4.1).
 The range of application for such silicate paints is significantly higher than for pure silicate paints as the dispersion allows coats for less solid substrates and/or organic composition.
 Above that handling and processing is simpler than pure silicate paint.

-Since 2002 a third category of silicate paints is known: sol-silicate paint.
+A third category of silicate paints was introduced in 2002: sol-silicate paint.
 The binder is a combination of silica sol and water glass.
 The organic fraction is limited to 5 mass percent similar to dispersion silicate paint allowing for chemical setting and retaining of the silicate specific advantages.
 The sol silicate paint allows use on non-mineral plaster.
 For these the bonding occurs chemically and physically.
 The sol-silicate paint has revolutionized the field of application of silicate paints.
 These paints can be applied easily and safely to nearly all common substrates.